AndrewDiles/Billiards/README.md

 location of red spot as contact point on cue ball is adjusted add hit detection on hole's knotches
 Free move box detection by tableSize
-Add hit detection with other balls during free movement Rotation of cue-ball not being initiated on cueStrike Collision affects on balls seems to misbehave based on which quadrant is hit - made effects of impact depend on theta's value Power bar not clickable after a scratch
+Free movement forces specified distance on first free move Add hit detection with other balls during free movement Rotation of cue-ball not being initiated on cueStrike Collision affects on balls seems to misbehave based on which quadrant is hit - made effects of impact depend on theta's value Power bar not clickable after a scratch
+Corrected duplicity of event listeners awaiting clicking on ball (there was one for everyball instead of just one for the cue-ball)
+Removed ability to free move cue ball during ball motion

 ## Bugs to fix:

 Not enough contact points on angled cushion beside holes.
 Ball can pass through ( just cause them to sink when out of bounds or make more contact points).

-Free movement forces specified distance on first free move

 If you close and re-open several games consecutively, it begins to lag.
 Perhaps listeners are not being cleared somewhere?
 - useEffect bail out returning early and not removing them